Louisiana Court Records

 How Do You File a Tort Claim in Louisiana?

-The petitioner shall send a written notice of claim to the defendant describing the tort, date, time, and location of the incident.
-It must also include the estimate of the damages sought.
-The petitioner must then proceed to the office of the clerk of court in the parish of injury.
-The clerk and administrative staff shall provide official instructions, but not legal advice regarding the case.
-The filing must show that the petitioner has notified the defendant of the tort and sought compensation.
-If the claim is against a public employee or agency, the petitioner shall submit a written notice of claim to the agency or the Attorney General.
+The petitioner may send a written notice of claim to the defendant describing the tort, date, time, and location of the incident.
+It should also include the estimate of the damages sought.
+The petitioner may then proceed to the office of the clerk of court in the parish of injury.
+The clerk and administrative staff shall provide official instructions but not legal advice regarding the case.
+The filing should show that the petitioner has notified the defendant of the tort and sought compensation.
+If the claim is against a public employee or agency, the petitioner might submit a written notice of claim to the agency or the Attorney General.

 What Does a Tort Claim Contain in Louisiana?

-A typical tort claim in Louisiana must contain the following information:
+A tort claim in Louisiana typically contains the following information:

-Seek a lawyer’s professional advice for additional details as court staff cannot provide legal advice regarding a lawsuit.
+Seek a lawyer’s professional advice for additional details, as court staff typically cannot provide legal advice regarding a lawsuit.

 What Happens after a Tort Claim is Filed in Louisiana?